Associate Professor of Chemistry

 Office: 314 Physical Sciences Building

-Main Group Chemistry, Main Group Organometallic Chemistry, Inorganic Chemistry, Materials Chemistry, Catalysts
+Main Group Chemistry, Main Group Organometallic Chemistry, Inorganic Chemistry, Materials Chemistry, Catalysis, CO2 Activation and Reduction

 Very Strong Lewis Acids: Low Coordinate Cationic Group 13 Compounds

 Lewis acids constitute a very important class of compounds in chemical synthesis.
-A classic example is AlCl3 as a catalyst in electrophilic substitution of aromatics.
+A classic example is AlCl3, which is known to every student as a catalyst for electrophilic substitution of aromatics.
 The value of the Lewis acidity of a given compound is closely connected to its electron configuration, coordination number and charge.
 Thus, methods for the increase of the Lewis acidity of a given compound include the reduction of its coordination number or introduction of a positive charge.
 In many cases higher Lewis acidity is well correlated to higher reactivity.
 This project aims at the synthesis and investigation of two-coordinate cationic aluminum and gallium compounds.
-These compounds will be realized by a combination of steric protection, some electronic stabilization and the use of so-called weakly coordinating anions such as fluorinated tetraphenyl borates, fluorinated tetraalkoxyalanates or halogenated carborane anions.
+Several examples have been realized by a combination of steric protection, some electronic stabilization and the use of so-called weakly coordinating anions such as fluorinated tetraphenyl borates, fluorinated tetraalkoxyalanates or halogenated carborate anions.
 The first examples of this type of compounds have been obtained using two large m-terphenyl substituents per metal center.

 Due to the large size of the substituents these compounds display low reactivity and Lewis acidity.
-We have successfully prepared cationic species bearing only one terphenyl substituent such as [TerphGaBu]+.
-Depending on the size of the terphenyl substituent they either exist as a tight ion pair with close cation•••anion contacts or as solvent separated ions.
+We have successfully prepared cationic species bearing only one terphenyl substituent such as [TerphGaBu]+ and [TerphAlEt]+.
+Depending on the nature of the metal center they either exist as a tight ion pair with close cation•••anion contacts or as solvent separated ions.

 Oxide and Nitride Materials